Ankr-network/ankr-docs/docs/build-blockchain/bas/staking.md

 The universal formula for delegator's reward distribution is `=rewardsPerBlock*myDelegatedAmount/totalDelegated`.

 The reward is calculated per one validator.
-So, if a delegator stakes their tokens at different validators, you should calculate the sum of it.
+The total rewards for a delegator, if staked at different validators, is the sum or per-validator rewards.